Monday, March 20, 2006

 I argued that my family's version was right, even the one in the store had the same name!
 No, she insisted, pot pie was so named because it was made in a pot and what we were eating was simply called "Chicken Pie" because well, it was.

 I had to concede there.
-I mean, where on earth did the name "pot pie" come from in reference to what the rest of we were eating?
+I mean, where on earth did the name "pot pie" come from in reference to what the rest of us were eating?
 The name the PA Dutch were using seemed far more fitting~they were, in essence, making a chicken pie, but they were making it in a pot.

 So, for your perusal, recipes from both sides of the battle, the traditional Pennsylvania Dutch version, and the one the rest of us eat, even if it is poorly named.
 Either way, there's no arguing the fact that both are delicious.